vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 line outside Trader Joe's at 4:30 PM, entered the store at 4:39 PM, and exited at 4:49 PM.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Monday October 5

+An incident at the apartment led to a number of police being in and out of the place between ~5:30 PM and ~8:30 PM.
+I tried to wear masks when interacting with them but had to take down the mask due to a lot of need for clarity when talking.